 Additionally, proper foot and shoe care is critical for you to maintain healthy feet during prolonged cold exposure.

 We’ll start by answering an interesting question: Are wool socks suitable for hot weather?
 The short answer is: it depends.
 The thickness of the wool is the most important consideration.
-Thick wool socks will keep your feet warm but thin wool socks will actually keep them cool.
+Thick wool socks will keep your feet warm but thin wool socks will actually keep them cool especially when combined with a good pair of hiking shorts.

 The best hiking socks for summer should have the following features and properties: